 I learned so much about zills, I had to get it all out of my head.

 Writing The Dancing Cymbalist was an eight-year journey with unexpected twists and turns.
 The material expanded, pulling in contributions from others, and drawing things out of me that I didn’t even know I knew.

-When my Sufi teacher played zills for meditation, it changed my world.
+I heard zills played for meditation, and it changed my world.

-He played many different zill sounds in a unique, unpredictable lyrical flow that inspired me.
-Amina Salah was also inspired, and for five years we collaborated in a series of meditative duet zill concerts following that magical flow of subtle sound.
+Adnan Sarhan’s unique, unpredictable lyrical flow of so many different zill sounds inspired me.
+For five years, I collaborated in a series of meditative duet zill concerts with Amina Salah, who was also inspired to follow that magical flow.
 Our work together culminated in our cd, The Sound of One.
 I also had the joy and privilege of playing in regular music meditations with a diverse group of masterful musicians for over ten years, until it was suspended due to the COVID-19 pandemic.
 For all of us, it was our favorite gig.
 We never knew where the music would take us, and it was always deeply satisfying.

-A few years ago, I was tired and frustrated from being in physical pain for several days.
+A few years ago, I felt tired and frustrated from being in pain for days.
 I picked up my zills and played intensively, working out my frustration.
 When I stopped, the pain was gone.
 I was amazed!
-It inspired me to immediately begin exploring this new healing modality.
+I immediately began exploring this new healing modality.
 I played in a number of private sessions; the results for clients were exciting, and in some cases profound.

 As for myself, I’m ready to rock again – and see what all this playing with zill sounds will give to my rhythms!

 Join my zill circle to be notified of new online video courses and zill events – and get started with my free guide, “5 Steps to Growing Zill Skills with Joy”!